EricFrederic/power-bi-aviation-case-study/README.md

 # Aviation Workforce Analytics — Power BI Case Study

+## Business Problem

+A flight training academy needed to understand which factors most strongly influence trainee placement outcomes and identify opportunities to improve recruitment, training effectiveness, and airline partnerships.
+The goal of this analysis was to evaluate trainee performance, instructor effectiveness, and geographic recruiting trends in order to identify actionable opportunities to improve placement rates.

 **Overview**

 **Interactive Power BI Dashboard** analyzing trainee placement outcomes for a regional aviation training academy.